 New venues, new shows

 In 2017, Hull will be that year's City of Culture, and associate partner Ferens Art Gallery will showcase an exhibition of Ron Mueck's work in a recently renovated venue.
 The Whitworth Art Gallery in Manchester, joins as a new partner and will display an Andy Warhol exhibition.
 The American artist's work will also be housed at Dunoon Burgh Hall, when the historic building reopens in the coming spring as a hub for the community, five years after their first Artist Rooms collaboration, which saw a hugely popular show of Robert Mapplethorpe photography.

-Meanwhile, Wolverhampton Art Gallery will be displaying works by Roy Lichtenstein: a chance for visitors to see this brand-new Artist Rooms collection on longer loan from the Lichtenstein Foundation since the 2015 exhibition at the Scottish National Gallery of Modern Art.
-Leeds Art Gallery will be reopening in 2017 with a Joseph Beuys exhibition, and the John Hansard Gallery in Southampton will be displaying a large Gerhard Richter show in its new gallery in the city centre.
+Meanwhile, Wolverhampton Art Gallery will be displaying works by Roy Lichtenstein – a chance for visitors to see this brand-new Artist Rooms collection on longer loan from the Lichtenstein Foundation since the 2015 exhibition at the Scottish National Gallery of Modern Art – and Leeds Art Gallery will be reopening in 2017 with a Joseph Beuys exhibition.

 This year's collection will be showing 40 artists and it is a collaboration between National Galleries of Scotland, Tate and Ferens Art Gallery.
 It is supported by the public via the National Lottery through Arts Council England, by Art Fund and by the National Lottery through Creative Scotland.
 The tours have attracted over 40 million visitors from across the UK since the programme began in 2009, with 146 displays and exhibitions at 76 museums and galleries.